sequenceiq/blog/source/_posts/2014-07-13-schedulers-part-1.markdown

 #### NODE_UPDATE
 Let's get back to `NODE_UPDATE`.
 What happens at every node update and why it happens so frequently?
 First of all, nodes are running the containers.
-Containers start and stop all the time thus the scheduler needs an update about the state of the node.
-Also it updates the resource capability of the node.
-After the updates are noted, the scheduler tries to allocate containers on the node.
+Containers start and stop all the time thus the scheduler needs an update about the state of the nodes.
+Also it updates their resource capabilities as well.
+After the updates are noted, the scheduler tries to allocate containers on the nodes.
 The same applies to every node in the cluster.
 At every `NODE_UPDATE` the scheduler checks if an application reserved a container on this node.
 If there is reservation then tries to fulfill it.
 Every node can have only one reserved container.
 After the reservation it tries to allocate more containers by going through all the queues starting from `root`.
 The node can have one more container